stancsz/data-mcp-server/CONTRIBUTING.md

 First off, thank you for considering contributing to mini!
 It’s people like you that make open source projects like this thrive.

+## The Era of Vibe Coding

+This project encourages a new way of working, which we call "Vibe Coding."
+In this paradigm, the focus shifts from writing code line-by-line to sharing ideas, guiding the AI agent, and influencing the project's direction.
+Your ability to articulate concepts, identify logical flaws, and collaborate on the overall architecture is more valuable than ever.

+Here’s how you can contribute in this new era:

+1.  **Join the Architecture Discussion:** Participate in discussions about the project's design and future direction.
+Your insights can help shape the agent's evolution.
+2.  **Raise Issues on Logical Flaws:** If you spot a flaw in the agent's reasoning or the project's logic, open an issue.
+Your critical eye is essential for the project's integrity.
+3.  **Report Bugs and Submit Logs:** When you encounter a bug, report it with as much detail as possible.
+Submitting logs from the agent's operations is incredibly helpful for debugging and improving the system.
+4.  **Share Techniques and Agentic Designs:** If you have experience with other AI agents or have ideas for new agentic designs, share them!
+We are always looking to learn from other projects and incorporate new techniques.

 ## Where to Start

 mini is an experimental project, and there are many ways to contribute.
 Whether you're a seasoned developer or just starting, your input is valuable.
 Here are a few areas where you can help: